NCBI-Codeathons/amr-2024-team-nassar/README.md

 - PMC full text were retrieved for the 150 self-resistance pubmed abstracts retrieved by Leroy.
 Then, splitted into introduction, method, results and discussion sections with their corresponding sentences
 - All sections were annotated with [EMERALD BGCs pipeline](https://gitlab.com/maaly7/emerald_bgcs_annotations) to identify BGCs genes, accessions, actions, compounds and classes
 - llama 70B instruct model was then used to identify self-resistance genes, proteins, mechanism, regulators, accession and organisms in BGCs annotated sentences using few-shot prompting
+#### Identifying genes to use in machine language models
+We selected a list of bacterial genomes to build our model on by focusing on the ESKAPE pathogens (*Enterococcus faecium, Staphylococcus aureus, Klebsiella pneumoniae, Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacter spp.*) and those with complete genomes from the [NCBI Pathogen Detection Isolate Browser](https://www.ncbi.nlm.nih.gov/pathogens/isolates/) .
+The protein sequences in these genomes were then categorized as AMR or non-AMR using the [NCBI Pathogen Detection Microbial Browser for Identification of Genetic and Genomic Elements (MicroBIGG-E)](https://www.ncbi.nlm.nih.gov/pathogens/microbigge/).

 ## Future Work